KxSystems/docs/docs/ml/automl/adv/params.md

 q)uval:100?50
 q)tab:([]tstamp:"p"$uval;val:uval;100?1f;100?1f;100?1f)
 q)tgt:count[distinct uval]?1f
-// In this case we wist to have tstamp and val as aggregation columns
+// In this case we wish to have tstamp and val as aggregation columns
 // all other parameters are left as default q).aml.run[tab;tgt;`fresh;`reg;enlist[`aggcols]!enlist `tstamp`val]
 ```